qunfengdong/MicroGMT/README.md

 **Exclude strains/IDs that are already exist in the pre-built summary tables for the new inputs (optional)**

-If you have a new fasta assembly file and would like to compare with the existing summary tables to remove existing strains/IDs from it first, we provided utility scripts to do this job conveniently. **This is especially useful for excluding strains/IDs already exist in the pre-built summary tables built from the big input fasta assembly file downloaded from GISAID.**<br>
+If you have a new fasta assembly file and would like to compare with the existing summary tables to remove existing strains/IDs from it first, we provided utility scripts to do this job conveniently. **This is especially useful for excluding strains/IDs already exist in the pre-built summary tables built from the big input fasta assembly file downloaded from GISAID.**

 All you need are the new fasta assembly file (sequences.fasta from last step) and the id.list file containing all the strains/IDs from the existing summary tables, which is provided along with the pre-built summary tables.
-For user supplied genomes, this id.list file is also produced by sequence_to_vcf.py.<br>
+For user supplied genomes, this id.list file is also produced by sequence_to_vcf.py.

 MicroGMT will output a list containing all strains/IDs in the new fasta assembly file (sequences.list in this example), a list containing strains/IDs in the new fasta assembly file that are not exist in the pre-built summary tables (ids_to_add.list in this example) and a new fasta assembly file without strains/IDs in the pre-built summary tables (ids_to_add.fasta in this example).
 ```bash